Largest hedge funds bleed assets: survey

-NEW YORK Assets at the largest hedge funds have dropped sharply, according to a new survey by industry data and news provider Hedge Fund Intelligence.
+NEW YORK (Reuters) - Assets at the largest hedge funds have dropped sharply, according to a new survey by industry data and news provider Hedge Fund Intelligence.

 The twice-annual Billion Dollar Club report, released on Thursday, showed a decline of nearly 7 percent, or $132 billion, to July 2016 from a year ago.
 Firms including Och-Ziff Capital Management Group LLC, BTG Pactual Asset Management, York Capital Management, Pershing Square Capital Management and J.P.
 Morgan Asset Management lost the most assets over the first half of 2016, according to HFI.